ktmeaton/obsidian-public/academic/Plagues and Peoples Guest Lecture.md

 ktmeaton@gmail.com

 note: Hello!
 My name is [[Katherine Eaton]] and I've been invited to give a guest lecture for you today.
-I'm a colleague of Creighton's in the Department of Anthropology, I work in the McMaster Ancient DNA Centre, where I try to extract ancient bacteria and viruses from
+I'm a colleague of Creighton's in the Department of Anthropology, I work in the McMaster Ancient DNA Centre, where I try to extract ancient bacteria and viruses from fossils and skeletal remains.
+And my specialty is the Plague, so I'm very excited to be here.
+I also work for the Public Health Agency of Canada, my role is to analyze the COVID sequencing that is going on across the country to try to understand what variants are emerging and how they're spreading.
+And so it's this nexus of plague and covid that has brought me here to you.

 ---